icheered/LaserTurretProject/README.md

 # LaserTurretProject
 Laser guns and turrets pew pew

-This code is hereby official property of Tjeerd Bakker and overrules all other/hierarchical mentions of alternative ownership are hereby void.
+This repository contains all artifacts from the CPS project.
+In the different directories the code related to that part of the turret is included.
+Also the used models are uploaded